Live Traffic Grid

 5. (Optional) Use the password protection switch to enable encryption and set a password.

 6. Click Save.
-The saved session immediately loads in the save Sessions tree.
+The saved sessions load in the Snapshots tree list.

 Sharing Sessions